leandrocunha526/leandrocunha526/README.md

-# Hi, I am Leandro Cunha
+# Hi, I am Leandro Cunha :wave:

-- I’m passionate about technology and innovation.
+- 😍 I’m passionate about technology and innovation.
-- I am always looking to learn new technologies.
+- 🔧 I am always looking to learn new technologies.
+- 💬 Ask me about anything, I am happy to help.

 ---